 There are varying perspectives on Montessori and imaginative play, even from Montessori professionals.
 Even Dr. Montessori‘s ideas about a child’s imagination evolved over the course of her career.

-You may have heard that Montessori discourages exposure to characters and instead encourages young children to engage in “work”.
 This gives many the impression that children who attend Montessori school, or are being raised with Montessori in mind, are discouraged from using their imaginations.

 The confusion about fantasy and imagination is pervasive and quite noticeable in even expert analysis of childhood development.